-We modeled the pre-dimming SED of the star using $VOSA$ and also the Bayesian inference code developed by \cite{delburgo2016, delburgo2018}.
-Using the mean value of reddening towards the star, $VOSA$ gives us an age of roughly 8 Ma, mass around 1.6 M\textsubscript{$\odot$} and [T\textsubscript{eff}, log(g), [Fe/H]] = [6250, 5.0, -0.5].
+We modeled the pre-dimming SED of the star using \textit{VOSA} \citep{bayo2008} and also the Bayesian inference code developed by \cite{delburgo2016, delburgo2018}.
+Using the mean value of reddening towards the star, \textit{VOSA} gives us an age of roughly 8 Ma, mass around 1.6 M\textsubscript{$\odot$} and [T\textsubscript{eff}, log(g), [Fe/H]] = [6250, 5.0, -0.5].
 In the latter code we consider two possibilities that the star is in the pre-main sequence phase, or on the main-sequence.
 Whilst most of the stellar parameters derived from these models are similar to what we get from VOSA, we get two different ages of 7 Ma and 2 Ga.
-Since this analysis is based on the pre-dimming photometry, an accurate age and composition of the star will also be determined from future high resolution spectroscopic observations.
-We will also compare this spectrum with the post-dimming spectrum that we already have to compare the elemental abundances and thereby gaining in-depth understanding on the composition of the occulter.
+Since this analysis is based on the pre-dimming photometry, an accurate age and composition of the star will also be determined from the post-dimming high resolution spectrum that we have obtained.
+We will also compare the during-dimming and post-dimming spectra to generate a transmission spectrum and measure and understand the composition of the occulter.
 While two models suggest that the star is young, we find that its kinematics belong to the thick disc distribution.
 It is not close to any star-forming region nor it has arrived from one in the past 50 Ma.
-We also check the TESS lightcurve of ASASN-24fw.
+We also check the TESS lightcurve of ASASSN-24fw.
 If ASASSN-24fw is a YSO or a young star, then its high magnetic field or star spot activity should be reflected in the TESS lightcurve.
 But the lack of any variability indicates that ASASSN-24fw is a older main-sequence star.

-We obtained two post-dimming spectra from Keck LRIS and Keck HiRES.
-While they resemble an F-type main-sequence star, we do not see any emission lines.
-On comparing the optical spectra of \cite{toribio2025} and \cite{zakamska2025} we find that the H\textsubscript{$\alpha$} emission feature started to appear after January 2025.
-So the conclusion on the evolutionary status of the star can be only confirmed using future out-of-eclipse high-resolution spectral observations.